boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 Training consists of prediction and backpropagation.
 When training-data are given to the network, it will make a prediction of what is seen in the image, which will be given in the form of an output vector containing the propability, according to the network, of each option in the output layer.

-At first, the guess will be random, and quite possibly a long way off, on what the result is.
+At first, the prediction will be random, and quite possibly a long way off from the actual result.
-Each image in the training data are marked with a label, which represents what the image actually contains.
+Each image in the training-data is combined with a label, which represents what the image actually contains.

 After the prediction is done, it is time to do the backpropagation.
 Backpropagation calculates how far off the prediction is from the actual result, and changes the weights, biases, and indirectly the neurons in the neural network, after which the cycle starts over with a new prediction on the next training image.

 The difference between the output vector and the target vector is known as the cost, and the overall goal of training is to decrease the overall cost of the network.
 The cost is calculated as the squares of the differences between the prediction- and the target vector.
-To calculate the result of backpropagation for every image, the cost of the prediction is calculated.
-This is obtained by nudging the weights, biases, and neurons that influence the output layer.
+Decreasing the cost is obtained by nudging the weights, biases, and neurons that influence the output layer.
 Determinining which weights, biases, or neurons to nudge is a matter of determining their influence on the final output vector.
 If a neuron is very far away from its predicted value, the connections affecting it will be heavily modified.
 When the opposite holds true, they will only be slightly modified.